lkslts64/lkslts64.github.io/content/posts/firstjob.md

 5 days later, and I got an offer!
 The job title was *Golang Software Engineer* that would work with ,amongst others, *Kafka* and *Cassandra* - i.e. large distributed systems that I am interested in -.
 That was nearly the perfect job description I could have!
 But something was wrong.
 I felt that my skills weren't tested as much during the interviews.
 They had given me a homework assignment which was relatively easy and took me approximately one day to finish.
 Judging from their interview process, I felt that they make offers without thorough examination of the candidates and that would perhaps increase their [false positives](https://en.wikipedia.org/wiki/False_positives_and_false_negatives), resulting in hiring average engineers.
 Ideally, I wanted to be asked some challenging questions during the interviews and maybe take part in a live coding interview.
 And suddenly...
 I had my opportunity!
-I got an email from a top-notch e-commerce Greek company named Skroutz!
+I got an email from a top-notch e-commerce Greek company!
 They wanted to schedule a first call with me.

-## __Skroutz__
+## __The challenging interview__

 Before the call, I was so nervous.
 Despite I had done that a handful of times before, it felt like it was my first time.
-I also had read about their [hiring process](https://engineering.skroutz.gr/blog/hiring-engineers-while-working-from-home/) which was very robust.
+I also had read about their hiring process which was very robust.
 Fortunately, the three interviewers were very friendly and made the whole process less stressful.
 They asked me some questions about web architecture (HTTP, DNS, TLS etc), which testing types I am aware of (Unit testing, Fuzz testing etc) and some questions about two of my previous projects as usual.
 I was able to answer the vast majority of them.
 Fast-forward 5 days later, I got an email from them telling me that they would like to proceed at the 2nd round of the process which is a __coding interview__.
 I had 10 days to prepare so every day I was solving at least 4 [Leetcode](https://leetcode.com/) problems of medium difficulty.
 I also read the [tech interview handbook](https://github.com/yangshun/tech-interview-handbook) which I highly recommend.
 At last, the interview day came and the two interviewers presented the problem I had to solve:

     You have the following three operations permitted on a word: